When God visits, supernatural breakthroughs occur.

 We cannot earn His visitation—however, we can position ourselves to enter into what the Father wants to do.

-As you will see, the key to the coming year being a ‘Year Of Visitation’ lies in our relationship with God.
+As you will see, the key to having a Divine visitation lies in our relationship with God.

 1. Understand God’s Timing